Gnucash/gnucash/doc/README.win32-bin.txt

 About the Program:

 GnuCash is a free, open source accounting program released under the GNU General Public License (GPL).
-It is collaboratively developed by 12 people from over 6 countries.
+More than 200 programmers and 40 documentors have contributed to its development over 20+ years, please see the AUTHORS and DOCUMENTORS files.

 Programming on GnuCash began in 1997, and its first release was in 1998.

 -------------------

-This is the GnuCash 2.2.x README file for Windows binary packages.